 Customers are sometimes presented with bundled offerings through online ads or email campaigns.
 But the most common method—pioneered by e-commerce giant Amazon—is to offer bundles at the “add to cart” and checkout stages.
 Below are seven of the top benefits of product bundling:

 - Enhance the customer experience.
 It gives customers an opportunity to choose products and services grouped with their needs in mind.
 Then letting them remove, add, or edit products from base bundles can make the end result even more satisfying.
+Your customers may also find it easier to buy everything they need in a shorter period if you tailor your bundle offers based on their needs.
+Their shopping experience will be swift and worry-free, therefore encouraging them to patronize your brand.

 - Relieve the pressure of decision making.
 Shoppers like choices but become overwhelmed when there are too many decisions to make.
 Top online retailers set up tailored recommendations using sophisticated product-customer matching algorithms which direct clients toward choices that meet their needs.
 This convenient tactic relieves decision exhaustion and helps you close the sale.